glasswalk3r/cpan-openbsd-smoker/README.md

 The VM will have pre-installed and pre-configured:

   * the metabase-relayd to be executed under vagrant user.
-  * a CPAN mirror (minicpan).
+  * a optional local CPAN mirror (implemented with [minicpan](http://search.cpan.org/search?query=minicpan&mode=all)).
-  * related packages installed (like Git, compilers, etc)
+  * related packages installed (like Git, compilers, etc).
+  * a running Mysql server, configured to run tests of [DBD::mysql](http://search.cpan.org/search?query=DBD%3A%3Amysql&mode=dist) automatically.
+  * shared preferences files for configuring (e.g. blocking) how distributions should be tested under the smoker.
+  * several tools and libraries most used for modules that uses XS.
+  * automatic updates for updating OpenBSD packages, minicpan (optional) and the CPAN-Reporter-Smoker-OpenBSD distribution by running the provisioning again (idempotent controls are in place to execute only the necessary).
-  * the scripts provided by CPAN-Reporter-Smoker-OpenBSD distribution.
+  * the command line utilities provided by CPAN-Reporter-Smoker-OpenBSD distribution.

 Most of the process is documented at [here](http://wiki.cpantesters.org/wiki/SmokerOnOpenBSD).